Stellar cusp and warm dust at the heart of NGC1068: A reddened stellar cusp ?

-As regards the CSC class, NGC1068 shares, at least for the H cusp, some characteristics, with an exponent and a radius that are indeed significantly different from the median values, but within the observed ranges for this class.
-Nevertheless, the K profile with its small half-light radius and large exponent weakens this statement.
+As regards the CSC class, NGC 1068 shares, at least for the H-band cusp, some characteristics, with an exponent and a radius that are indeed significantly different from the median values, but within the observed ranges for this class.
+Nevertheless, the K$_{s}$-band profile with its small half-light radius and large exponent could weaken this statement, but we'll see in section \ref{hot_dust} that the dust emission cannot be neglected.
 However, there is such a large dispersion of characteristics in the sample of \cite{Haan2013} that the question deserves some closer examination.

 To make a step further, starting from the data set compiled by \cite{Haan2013}, we have searched if some general law could relate the parameters of the cusp in CSC.
 The purpose is to see if NGC 1068 could obey such a general law, even if it is not considered as a LIRGs.
 In case where the answer is yes, this would be a strong indication that the cusp is rather the result of a starburst evolution than of a dynamical effect around a massive BH.
 We first selected the 62 objects where the brightness distribution is indeed cuspy ($\gamma \ne 0$) and where the information on the three parameters: radius, near-IR luminosity and exponent of the cusp, was complete (e.g. not given as an upper or lower limit).
 We looked for a fit of $\gamma$ as a linear combination of the log of the near-IR cusp luminosity $L_{cusp}$ and the log of the cusp radius $ R_{cusp}$.
 We found that the law